UMass-LIDS/Tragen/README.md

 	.
 ```

-To generate a footprint descriptor model use the following command,
+To generate a footprint descriptors and object size distribution use the following command,
    * ``` python3 traffic_modeler.py <path_to_original_trace> <output_dir>```

-The output_dir contains the footprint descriptor and the byte-weighted footprint descriptors for the specified trace.
+The output_dir contains the footprint descriptor (fd.txt), byte-weighted footprint descriptors (bfd.txt) and the object size distribution (sz.txt) for the specified trace.

 #### 3.2.
 Submitting traffic models